Online and Hybrid Course Proctoring

 2. The proctor must have an email address associated with their place of employment.

-3. Applications may be rejected with domains ending in @gmail.com, @yahoo.com, @hotmail.com, etc. unless it can be verified that the domain is used by the employee’s place of employment.
+3. Applications will be rejected with domains ending in @gmail.com, @yahoo.com, @hotmail.com, etc. unless it can be verified that the domain is used by the employee’s place of employment.

 5. Proctor must be unbiased and able to monitor throughout the proctoring appointment.